The Best Streaming Devices of 2021

 If you’re looking to save a little bit of money, or you prefer Android, our favorite budget-friendly pick is the redesigned Google Chromecast with Google TV (available at Best Buy) which boasts its own excellent remote, streaming apps, and support for a wide range of Android apps.
 If neither of those will do, there’s a streaming device for everyone on our list.

-Editor's note May 7, 2021: Roku and Google's recent feud has resulted in the YouTube TV app being removed from the Roku app store (though it's still available for those who already have it installed).
+Editor's note June 24, 2021: Roku and Google's continued feud has resulted in the YouTube TV app being removed from the Roku app store (though it's still available for those who already have it installed).
 We'll be following this story and will update accordingly as it plays out.

 Here are the best streaming devices we tested: